finos/vuu/vuu-ui/packages/vuu-data/README.md

 This package supports both, direct RPC calls are made via the ConnectionManager - the useRpcService hook can be used from a React component.
 Menu RPC calls always pertain to a specific viewport and are made via the DataSource.

-Currently there are two direct Rpc requests, both provided by the TypeAhead service (TypeAheadRpcHandler)
+Currently there are two direct Rpc requests, both provided by the TYPEAHEAD module , the two methods are:

 - getUniqueFieldValues
 - getUniqueFieldValuesStartingWith

-There is one menu Rpc request, provided by the Order Entry service (OrderEntryRpcHandler)
+There are two menu Rpc requests, provided by the CORE module.
+The rpcNames are

-- addRowsFromInstruments
+- ADD_ROWS_TO_ORDERS
+- SET_SPEED_MED | SET_SPEED_SLOW | SET_SPEED_FAST